- 1 Medicinal benefits of yarrow (Achillea millefolium L. )

 Because of being astringent, antibacterial and antispasmodic properties, it is interesting to use in the treatment of diverticulosis or diverticulitis.
 (Infusion of this plant half teaspoon per cup of water.
 2 cups per day)

-Circulatory system diseases: To diminish blood pressure one can drink a couple of glasses of the above mentioned infusion.
-In the same way a maceration can be realised with three spoonfuls of floral summits in a litre of white wine during 7 days.
+- Circulatory system diseases: To diminish blood pressure one can drink a couple of glasses of the above mentioned infusion.
+In the same way a maceration can be realised with three spoonfuls of floral summits in a liter of white wine during 7 days.
 Drink three little cups a day, each one after each main meal.

 The same that happens with the leg and anal veins, is also applicable to the general inflammation of blood vessels (Phlebitis, cataracts, etc.).
 All this properties must be attributed to the anti-inflammatory properties of azulene and specially to the salicylic acid.